Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 however for a very high level comparison we have summarised the number of components in each library).

+## High-level Requirements

+Leaving aside the wide-variety of different components themselves, here are a few additional requirements:

+* Theming - they should be "headless" in the sense that they have no styling applied, and styling should be possible using themes (that apply consistently to all components) rather than requiring individual detailed styling.

+  VL should probably provide a few standard "themes" such as Material Design, light / dark / high contrast, and these should be immutable.
+  VL should also allow users to define new themes or extend existing ones (as deltas so that changes in new VL versions will be applied to extended themes).

+* I18n - all text strings in components should be translateable, all dates, numbers and currencies should be expressable in locally correct ways.

+* Accessible - all components should be suitable for screen readers etc. for the blind, and (if not automatically supported by the underlying browser/operating system) should support keyboard enhancements etc.

 ## Using existing Livewire libraries

 At the time of writing we had identified the following